dimitri/pgloader/pgloader.1.md

 solutions allow you to enter it, the places where such expressions are allowed should allow for a list of expressions.

+### Comments

+Any command may contain comments, following those input rules:

+  - the `--` delimiter begins a comment that ends with the end of the current line,

+  - the delimiters `/*` and `/*/` respectively start and end a comment, which can be found in the middle of a command or span several lines.

+Any place where you could enter a *whitespace* will accept a comment too.

 ## LOAD CSV

 This command instructs pgloader to load data from a `CSV` file.
 Here's an